edinburghhacklab/mqtt-dali-controller/README.md

 Copy `src/fixed_config.h.example` to `src/fixed_config.h` to configure the WiFi network, MQTT hostname and MQTT topic (e.g. `dali`).

+The device can either be local by setting `MQTT_REMOTE_TOPIC` to `nullptr` or remote set `MQTT_REMOTE_TOPIC` to the other device that should be remotely controlled.
+Remote controllers don't have configuration for lights, groups, switches or presets.

 ### References

 * [Digitally Addressable Lighting Interface (DALI) Communication](https://ww1.microchip.com/downloads/en/AppNotes/01465A.pdf)